 - Certified lawyers must satisfy a peer review assessment of their competence in the specialty field plus character, ethics and professionalism in the practice of law.

 - Certified lawyers must satisfy the certification area’s continuing legal education requirements.

 - Board certification in Intellectual Property is valid for five years, during which time the attorney must continue to practice law and attend Florida Bar-approved continuing legal education courses.
 To be recertified, lawyers must meet requirements similar to those for initial certification.

 How does the board certification program help an Intellectual Property client?

-- Board certified lawyers’ experience and competency have been rigorously evaluated.
-Florida lawyers are allowed to refer to themselves as board certified specialists or to use the letters B.C.S. to indicate Board Certified Specialist when referring to their legal credentials.
+- The Florida Bar rigorously evaluates each Board certified lawyers’ experience and competency.
+Florida lawyers to refer to themselves as board certified specialists or to use the letters B.C.S. to indicate Board Certified Specialist when referring to their legal credentials.

-- Lawyers holding board certification in Intellectual Property have met The Florida Bar’s highest standards for special knowledge, skills and proficiency in various areas of law and professionalism and ethics in the practice of law.
+- Most important, lawyers holding board certification in Intellectual Property have met The Florida Bar’s highest standards for special knowledge, skills and proficiency in various areas of law and professionalism and ethics in the practice of law.

 How many lawyers are certified in Florida?

-- Seven percent of eligible Florida Bar members – approximately 5,181 lawyers – have earned board certification in one or more of the 27 specialty areas.
-Only 140 of those board certified members have board certification in Intellectual Property.
+- Comparatively, seven percent of eligible Florida Bar members – approximately 5,181 lawyers – have earned board certification in one or more of the 27 specialty areas.
+Significantly, only 140 of those board certified members have board certification in Intellectual Property.